nuxeo/nuxeo-drive/docs/sentry.md

 - Measurements and performance metadata, when supplied.
 - Boto3 or supported standard-library operation timing, when instrumented.

-The application configures a sample rate of `1.0`, meaning 100% of created transactions are sampled.
+With advanced analytics enabled, the application configures a sample rate of `1.0`, meaning 100% of created transactions are sampled.
+With error reporting alone, `traces_sample_rate=None` disables tracing.
 This does not mean that Sentry continuously records the desktop or every application operation; a transaction must first be created by application code or an enabled integration.

 ## Advanced analytics metrics